Two-party-preferred vote: South Australia, Port Adelaide 2012

 At the 2012 Port Adelaide state by-election, only a TCP could be produced, as the Liberal Party of Australia (and Family First Party and independent candidate Max James), who contested the previous election and gained a primary vote of 26.8 percent (and 5.9 percent, and 11.0 percent respectively), did not contest the by-election.
 On a TPP margin of 12.8 points from the 2010 election, considered a safe margin on the current pendulum, Labor would probably have retained their TPP margin based on unchanged statewide Newspoll since the previous election.
 Labor retained the seat on a 52.9 percent TCP against Johanson after the distribution of preferences.

 Unlike previous examples, neither a TPP or TCP swing can be produced, as the 2010 result was between Labor and Liberal rather than Labor and independent with no Liberal candidate.
 An increase or decrease in margins in these situations cannot be meaningfully interpreted as swings.
 As explained by the ABC's Antony Green, when a major party does not contest a by-election, preferences from independents or minor parties that would normally flow to both major parties does not take place, causing asymmetric preference flows.
 Examples of this are the 2008 Mayo and 2002 Cunningham federal by-elections, with seats returning to TPP form at the next election.
 This contradicts News Ltd claims of large swings and a potential Liberal Party win in Port Adelaide at the next election.

 House of Representatives primary, two-party and seat results

 A two-party system has existed in the Australian House of Representatives since the two non-Labor parties merged in 1909.
 The 1910 election was the first to elect a majority government, with the Australian Labor Party concurrently winning the first Senate majority.
 Prior to 1909 a three-party system existed in the chamber.
-A two-party-preferred vote (2PP) has been calculated since the 1919 change from first-past-the-post to preferential voting and subsequent introduction of the Coalition.
+A two-party-preferred vote (2PP) has been retrospectively calculated from the 1919 election change from first-past-the-post to preferential voting and subsequent introduction of the Coalition.

 ALP = Australian Labor Party, L+NP = grouping of Liberal/National/LNP/CLP Coalition parties (and predecessors), Oth = other parties and independents.